Zugspitze: Schneeferner

-The Southern Schneeferner is surrounded by the peaks of the Wetterspitzen and the Wetterwandeck.
-It is also a remnant of the once great Platt Glacier.
-Today, the Southern Schneeferner extends up as far as the arête and therefore has no protection from direct sunshine.
-It has also been divided into two basins by a ridge of rock that has appeared as the snow has receded.
-It is a matter of debate whether the Southern Schneeferner should still be classified as a glacier.
+The Southern Schneeferner was surrounded by the peaks of the Wetterspitzen and the Wetterwandeck.
+It was also a remnant of the once great Platt Glacier.
+The Southern Schneeferner was declassified as a glacier in 2022.
 The Southern Schneeferner also reached its last high point in 1979, when it covered an area of 31.7 hectares.
-This had shrunk by 2006 to just 8.4 hectares however.
-The highest point of the glacier lies at an elevation of 2,665 metres and the lowest at 2,520 metres.
+This had shrunk by 2018 to just 1.7 hectares.